 *Course instructors may have an earlier deadline for a partial deposit.

-ABSOLUTE deadline for students to withdraw from a study-travel course and receive a full refund (except for the non- refundable $100 withdrawal fee).
+ABSOLUTE deadline for students to withdraw from a study-travel course and receive a full refund (except for the non- refundable $100 withdrawal fee and any earlier deposit required by course instructors).

 ABSOLUTE deadline for students to add a study-travel course.
 Students adding the course after the August due date must pay their student account balance in full at the time of registration.